waheedimtiaz7/scrabble_club_portal/README.md

 # ScrabbleClubPortal
  Scrabble Club Portal
 This is a web application for managing a Scrabble club.
-The app allows users to create an account, view their profile, and participate in games with other members.

 Installation
 To install the app, follow these steps: